-Students who have qualified to participate in the California State Science Fair through your fair do not need any special paper document in order to submit an application to CSSF.
-All applications to CSSF have for many years been accepted solely online.
+Students who have qualified to participate in the California Science & Engineering Fair through your fair do not need any special paper document in order to submit an application to CSEF.
+All applications to CSEF have for many years been accepted solely online.
 However, most students need more guidance than a wave towards the web, so we have produced a one-page flyer for your qualified projects (and a separate one-page flyer for your alternate projects).

 See here for all flyers, organized by fair, approximately geographically.